shellieD/Blast-Off/README.md

 #### Resolved Bugs

 * The function to check whether the word has been guessed correctly works by comparing the number of letters in the random word generated (currentWord - the word to be guessed) against the number of letters being pushed into a new array called chosenLetters.
 The new array takes only letters that are included in the currentWord so once both words have the same number of letters, the game is won.
 However I noticed that after winning a game and starting a new game, the game could be won in only a few guesses, even if not all of the letters have been guessed.
-At first I thought this could have been because incorrect letters were getting pushed to the chosenLetters array, but on further inspection, it was a much more simple fix and merely needed to redeclare the chosenLetters array as an empty array in the missionAccomplished and missionAborted functions so that the array was empty, ready for the next game.
+At first I thought this could have been because incorrect letters were getting pushed to the chosenLetters array, but on further inspection, it was a much more simple fix and merely needed to redeclare the chosenLetters array as an empty array in the missionAccomplished and missionAborted functions so that the array was emptied of all previously guessed letters, ready for the next game.

 * Another issue I came across during the build process was when a random word generated for guessing contained two words, for example Aurora Borealis.
 The below code block would no longer work and the game could never be won:-